zzz0906/LeetCode/2020_September/Readme.md

 OR just iterate over the vector? and then record the last poison value?

 YES AC! but we need to know that the time start from 0;

+## Evaluate Division

+Very interesting question.
+We have know the ration between multiple variables.
+After that, we need to use this relationships.

+Maybe we can transfer in the single variable first?

+but like this expression "bc"/"ad" how to solve it?

+**single variable relationships?**

+Surprisely...
+It's a recurssion!

+BUT std has a problem. for example bc/cd = b/d

+if we know the bc/bd and we want to know the answer of the b/d.
+If we do a operation like the std, the ans is -1

+if we want to get a/e = a/c * c/d * d/e

+my falut...
+A/B means only one variable, which means bc/bd means a variable called bc and another variable called bd.